Vaccines used to be apolitical. Now they're a campaign issue

 Few candidates are as outspoken as Jensen, who has in the past appeared alongside many of the nation's most prominent anti-vaccine campaigners.
 But anti-vaccine rhetoric permeates the language of many Republican politicians.
 They are appealing to a base who, emerging from the pandemic angry over lockdowns and mask mandates, are increasingly skeptical of vaccination.

-Pro-vaccine advocates worry that the rise of these candidates, along with an emboldened anti-vaccine, could spell trouble for public health in the years to come.
+Pro-vaccine advocates worry that the rise of these candidates, along with an emboldened anti-vaccine movement, could spell trouble for public health in the years to come.

 On the right, anti-vaccine talk offers a political edge